-Our COVID-19 vaccine was developed based upon the genetic sequence of the ancestral SARS-CoV-2 virus that was first detected.
+Our COVID-19 vaccine was developed based upon the genetic sequence of the original SARS-CoV-2 virus that was first detected.
 The SARS-CoV-2 virus continues to evolve, and new strains of the virus or those that are already in circulation may prove more transmissible or cause more severe forms of COVID-19 disease than the predominant strains observed to date.
-Our vaccine may not be as effective in protecting against existing and future variant strains of the SARS-CoV-2 virus as it is against the ancestral virus.
-While we continue to monitor emerging SARS-CoV-2 strains, undertake preclinical investigations into the immunogenicity of our COVID-19 vaccine against new variants as they emerge, and develop modified versions of our COVID-19 vaccine against new variants of the SARS-CoV-2 virus could lead to significant reputational harm and adversely affect our financial results.
-It is also possible that we may expend significant resources adapting our COVID-19 vaccine to protect against variants of the SARS-CoV-2 virus, but that a market for adapted vaccines does not develop or demand does not align with our projections or cost expenditures.
-Moreover, even if we are successful in developing an adapted vaccine and there is a market for the new vaccine, new variants continue to emerge and any adapted vaccine may not be as effective in protecting against such future variant strain.
+Our vaccine may not be as effective in protecting against existing and future variant strains of the SARS-CoV-2 virus as it is against the original virus.
+While we continue to monitor emerging SARS-CoV-2 strains, undertake preclinical investigations into the immunogenicity of our COVID-19 vaccine against new variants as they emerge and develop modified versions of our COVID-19 vaccine against new variants, these efforts may be unsuccessful, and failure to timely and successfully adapt our vaccine to variants of the SARS-CoV-2 virus could lead to significant reputational harm and adversely affect our financial results.
+It is also possible that we may expend significant resources adapting our COVID-19 vaccine to protect against certain variants of the SARS-CoV-2 virus, but that a market for adapted vaccines does not develop for one or more variants or that demand does not align with our projections or cost expenditures.
+Moreover, even if we are successful in developing an adapted vaccine and there is a market for the new vaccine, new variants continue to emerge and any adapted vaccine may not be as effective in protecting against such future variant strains.

-The successful commercialization of our product candidates will depend in part on the extent to which governmental authorities, private health insurers and other third-party payors provide coverage and adequate reimbursement levels and implement pricing policies favorable for our product candidates.
+The successful commercialization of our product candidates will depend in part on the extent to which governmental authorities, private health insurers and other third-party payors provide coverage and adequate reimbursement levels and implement pricing policies favorable to our product candidates.
 Failure to obtain or maintain coverage and adequate reimbursement for our product candidates, if approved, and/or delayed payments from government authorities could limit our ability to market those products and decrease our ability to generate revenue.